dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 `python PyRate.py .../Rhinocerotidae_PyRate.py -qShift .../epochs_q.txt -se_gibbs -fU 0.35 0.6 0`

+If your analysis includes numerous preservation rate shifts you might want to tune the proposal frequency and window sizes for the preservation parameters to improve and speed up convergence.
+Typically these settings will help:

+`-fQ 0.1 -tQ 1.05 1.05`

+**Note**
-Note that this model only works for preservation models based on homogenous or time-variable Poisson processes (HPP or TPP).
+* This model only works for preservation models based on homogenous or time-variable Poisson processes (HPP or TPP).
+* This model combined with RJMCMC might lead to "smoothed" speciation and extinction rates through time.
+One option to avoid that is to set predefined times of rate shifts using `-fixShift` (see [tutorial 1](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#speciation-and-extinction-rates-within-fixed-time-bins)).
+Another option is to run the analysis (with `-fixShift`), extract the times of origination and extinction (as shown [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_2.md#extract-estimated-times-of-origination-and-extinction)), and then run the RJMCMC algorithm with fixed times of origination and extinction using the `-d` command.

 ## Constraining origination and extinction times